Do you remember the first novel you ever read, and the impact it had on you?

 So instead of letting me sit up and watch TV with her, she told me that I should read to help myself fall asleep.
 She took me over to one of her bookshelves and helped me pick out a book to read.
 There were probably close to two hundred paperbacks on this shelf.

 Jump back to when I was six.
 The movie Jaws came out that summer.
-I remember the older kids in the neighborhood talking about the whole summer.
-So a couple years later, I’m going through the books on this bookshelf, and I find the Peter Benchley novel of Jaws.
+I remember the older kids in the neighborhood talking about it the whole summer.
+So a couple of years later, I’m going through the books on this bookshelf, and I find the Peter Benchley novel of Jaws.
 Naturally, I picked that one to read.

 I read a little bit every night, eventually finishing it (and oddly enough, it didn’t give me nightmares).
-I discovered that I loved reading, especially at night when I was lying in bed.
+I discovered I loved reading, especially at night when I was lying in bed.
 When I finished one book, I would search through my mother’s library and find another one.
 I discovered a lot of authors from my mother, including Tolkien, Clarke, King, and Straub.